coltekin/ud-docs-tr/_tr-overview/issues.md

 ---
 layout: base
-title:  'Issues with UD annotation of Turkish'
+title:  'Some issues with UD annotation of Turkish'
 permalink: tr/overview/issues.html
 ---

-# Issues in UD annotation of Turkish
+# Some issues in UD annotation of Turkish

 This document is a summary of issues that arose during "pilot" UD annotation effort of Turkish.
 Here is an overall summary:

+{:toc}

 * Changes/additions to the feature values.
 * Multiple feature values for the same label.